epiusers-help/AutoDevCerts/InstallKinetic.md

 # Install Kinetic

-We have a server with a valid TLS certificate.
-Let's install Kinetic.
+We have a server with a valid TLS certificate, now let's install Kinetic.

 ### Set DNS Suffix

-In my case, I am are using a .dev domain and not running DNS for it.
+Since I am are using a .dev domain but not running DNS for it.
 IPCONFIG /ALL shows the DNS Suffix is mshome.net by default.
 To set it to the .dev domain, use the netdom command:

 ```bash
 netdom computername dev-kinetic /add:dev-kinetic.teampti.dev